Skip to main content

 Priority 3

 Occasional unscheduled health care visits by the patient (such as to the emergency department or family).
-Moderate probability that delay in treatment will adversely affect physical, emotional, or psychosocial development.
+Moderate probability that delays in treatment will adversely affect physical, emotional, or psychosocial development.

 Priority 4